Discover why PagerDuty users are switching to Everbridge xMatters. Learn more

 Lean

-In terms of DevSecOps, reactive shift-right is about applying service delivery principles into service management.
-This is about Cure using agile detection and correction.
+Reactive shift-right is about applying service delivery principles to service management.
+This is about using agile detection and correction.

 Culture